antvis/g-webgl-compute/README.md

   - [perform-ecs](https://github.com/fireveined/perform-ecs/)
   - [WickedEngine](https://github.com/turanszkij/WickedEngine).
 - Based on [inversify](https://github.com/inversify/InversifyJS/), an IoC container implemented by TS.
+- Use WebGPU by default and fallback to WebGL if not supported.
 - We try to port some parallelizable algorithms to GPU side with **ComputeShader** implemented in WebGPU API.
 These algorithms are written with GLSL syntax now, but we hope using some TS-like languages in the future.
-  StarBust has already done a lot of work.
+  [stardustjs](https://github.com/stardustjs/stardust/tree/dev/packages/stardust-core/src/compiler) has already done a lot of work.

 ## Getting started